Aadhil111/Aadhil111/README.md

  Aspiring Software Engineer with strong foundations in Java and Backend Development.

- I enjoy building things and show off the results and learning along the way.
+ I enjoy building things, sharing the results and learning along the way.

- A developer who likes building cool stuff.
-It was very interisting to explore new technologies and learning whatever gets the job done.
+A developer who enjoys building cool stuff, exploring new technologies, and learning whatever gets the job done.

 ### Skills